Kostiantyn Voblyi

-Kostiantyn Hryhorovych Voblyi (Костянтин Григорович Воблий; May 27, 1876, Tsarychanka (now Dnipropetrovsk region) - September 12, 1947, Kyiv) - Ukrainian economic geographer, scientist economist, professor of the Kyiv University, academician of the Ukrainian Academy of Sciences (1919), Vice-President of the Ukrainian Academy of Sciences (1928-1930), Director of the Institute of Economics (1943 - 1947).
+Kostiantyn Hryhorovych Voblyi (Костянтин Григорович Воблий; May 27, 1876, Tsarychanka (now Dnipropetrovsk region) – September 12, 1947, Kyiv) was a Ukrainian economic geographer, scientist economist, professor of the Kyiv University, academician of the Ukrainian Academy of Sciences (1919), Vice-president of the Ukrainian Academy of Sciences (1928-1930), director of the Institute of Economics (1943–1947).
 Honored Scientist of Ukraine (1944), awarded the Order of Lenin and the Order of the Red Banner of Labour.

 Biography

-Born in Tsarychanka in the family of a priest in May 27, 1876.
-Lost his father in the first year of life.
-Mother and children began to live in the house of their father Pyotr Bashchinsky.
-Kostiantyn Voblyi spent his childhood under the influence of his grandfather - a priest.
-After completing the course at the public school, Kostiantyn Voblyi entered the Poltava Theological Seminary.
+Born in Tsarychanka in the family of a priest on May 27, 1876, he lost his father in the first year of life.
+His mother and her children began to live in the house of their father, Pyotr Bashchinsky.
+Voblyi spent his childhood under the influence of his grandfather, a priest.
+After completing the course at the public school, Voblyi entered the Poltava Theological Seminary.
 At the Poltava Theological Seminary, he showed interest in mathematics, history and later philosophy.
 Both in the theological school and in the seminary, he studied at the expense of the state.
 After graduating in 1896, he was sent to the Kyiv Theological Academy.
-Here Kostiantyn studied foreign languages, philosophy, psychology and history.
-The scholastic direction at the Academy soon disappointed him and he decided to go to university.
-He postponed university admission until after graduating from the Academy.
-Graduated from the Academy with a PhD in Theology.
-He began his literary career at the Academy, with notes in the "Kyiv Word", as well as translations from English.
-In his fourth year at the Academy, he published a large translation of a theological work in the Kharkov journal "Vira and Razum".
+Here he studied foreign languages, philosophy, psychology and history.
+The scholastic direction at the academy soon disappointed him and he decided to go to university.
+He postponed university admission until after graduating from the academy.
+He graduated from the academy with a PhD in theology.
+He began his literary career at the academy, with notes in the "Kyiv Word", as well as translations from English.
+In his fourth year at the academy, he published a large translation of a theological work in the Kharkov journal Vira and Razum.

 In 1900 he entered the Faculty of Law of the University of Tartu, in 1901 he transferred to the University of Warsaw to the Faculty of Law.
 Here he found a literary work and began to study under the guidance of Professor Simonenko.
 He graduated from the University of Warsaw in 1904 with a gold medal.
 From 1906 he began teaching at the University of Kyiv as a private assistant professor of political economy and statistics.
 In 1907, he taught at the Kyiv Commercial Institute.
 Together with his colleague Mitrofan Dovnar Zapolsky, who headed the Commercial Institute, they established the Society of Economists in Kyiv and disseminated commercial knowledge.
-In addition to teaching Voblyi Kostiantyn Hryhorovych paid much attention to the management of scientific activities of students, whose research was published in the journal "Izvestia Kyiv Commercial Institute", published from 1909 to 1919.
+In addition to teaching, Voblyi paid much attention to the management of scientific activities of students, whose research was published in the journal "Izvestia Kyiv Commercial Institute", published from 1909 to 1919.

 From 1906 to 1909 he was a private associate professor of political economy and statistics at the University of Kyiv, where he passed the oral examination for a master's degree in political economy, and later became a professor at the Kyiv Commercial Institute.